doddatpivotal/tkg-lab-e2e-adaptation/docs/08-petclinic-pipeline.md

 # Create Concourse Pipeline for Spring Pet Clinic

+## Build Concourse Helper Image and Push to Harbor

+I've created a concourse helper image, which is used within the concourse pipeline, with the the following utilities:

+- kapp
+- ytt
+- kubectl
+- kp

+You can do the same and push the image to your local harbor repository.

+1. Create project in Harbor for the image.
+I named mine `concourse` and set it to public access

+2. Clone or fork my repository [https://github.com/doddatpivotal/concourse-helper](https://github.com/doddatpivotal/concourse-helper)

+Follow instructions in the [readme](https://github.com/doddatpivotal/concourse-helper/blob/master/Readme.md) to build the image and push to your local repository.

+## Create Pipeline

 The Spring Pet Clinic CI/CD pipeline in concourse heavily relies on environment-specific data.

 1. Ensure you PARAMS_YAML environment value from step 01 is set.